Doctoral Study Programme

-Consult the web pages of the Philosophical Faculty, FF UP, for application details and the list of required appendices (HERE), or contact dr. Michaela Martinkova at email@example.com more information.
+For application details and the list of required appendices please contact dr. Lucie Kovaříková at firstname.lastname@example.org, for information about the study programme dr. Michaela Martinkova at email@example.com.

 One of the obligatory application appendices is your research proposal.
 This concerns determining the area that you are going to focus on.
 For the purpose of the admission process for the English Language programme, your research proposal must be written in English, 400 to 700 words (plus a bibliography related to the topic).
 During the admissions interview, there will be a discussion in English about this proposal, during which the admission board and the applicant will discuss the theoretical and practical aspects of the proposal realization and the board may suggest elaboration or changes.

 The doctoral studies programme provides post-graduate students with qualifications for independent, creative, highly specialized academic and pedagogic activities at academic institutions and universities, or in other institutions or in the private sector; i.e. wherever a linguistic education, general knowledge and deeper understanding of Anglo-American culture, analytical skills and communicative competence can be made use of.
 The post-graduate will be prepared for participation in scholarly works at academic departments, the preparation of grant projects and for increased competence at their workplace.